Table of Contents

 player.enabled = false;

-When paused, all AR feature components stop working.
-Scene content and interaction logic may or may not stop, depending on the content itself.
-When resumed, AR feature components continue working from the paused position.
+After playback is paused, all AR functionality components will pause working.
+The content and interaction logic in the scene may not necessarily stop, depending on the content itself.
+When playback resumes, AR functionality components will continue working from where they paused.

 Use Stop() to stop playback.